HomeTop HeadlinesVP Vance Suggests Abrupt Change of Heart

 Vance acknowledged that the February 28 meeting with Zelensky was likely the most well-known moment of his career, and possibly the most notable one he would ever experience.

-During a press event, Zelensky questioned the feasibility of diplomatic engagement with Russian President Vladimir Putin, leading to a heated exchange in front of global media.
-At one point, Vance criticized Zelensky for not expressing gratitude for past U.S. support.
+During a press event in the White House with Vance and Trump, Zelensky questioned the feasibility of diplomatic engagement with Russian President Vladimir Putin, leading to a heated exchange in front of global media.
+In an intimidating move, Vance criticized Zelensky for not expressing gratitude for past U.S. support.

 The apparent improvement in relations coincides with a quiet shift in the Trump administration’s approach to the Ukraine conflict.
 Vance noted on the podcast that his initial doubts about continued funding for Ukraine, a position he held during his Senate career, have been influenced by classified intelligence briefings and discussions with European allies.
 “Sometimes you learn things in this job that change your perspective,” Vance said, while stressing the administration’s commitment to a diplomatic resolution.